 Older children able to consume a more varied diet have a much better chance of getting the nutrients they need from a vegan diet than a young baby does.
 For this reason, some vegan parents opt to feed their babies an organic cow's or goat's milk formula until about the age of one year and then switch the baby to a vegan diet.

-Cows raised on European biodynamic organic farms are free-ranging and grass-fed.
+Cows raised on European biodynamic organic farms are free-range and grass-fed.
 The whole farm is treated as a ecosystem in itself.
 The humans, the animals, the plants and the soil are all interconnected with each other.
-Animals are humanely treated and live naturally as their species always has.
-There are no artificial fertilizers, GMOs, chemicals or pesticides.
+Animals are humanely treated and live naturally.
+There are no artificial fertilizers, GMOs, or chemical pesticides used.

 Pest control is handled by birds of prey and other natural predators who live and thrive on the premises.
-European baby formula brands marked as biodynamically organic will follow this same organic farming method and some, like Holle, also proudly bear the Demeter seal, so named after the Greek goddess of fertility.
+European baby formula brands marked as biodynamically organic will follow this same organic farming method and some, like Holle, also proudly bear the Demeter seal, the highest organic certification in Europe.

 Look for the butterscotch-colored square-shaped seal on the European baby formula brand's packaging.
-It's the guarantee of the very best in genuine organic farming methods and formula product quality.
+It's a guarantee of strict organic farming methods that achieve a high quality formula.

 Before a European farmer can obtain organic certification, they must spend two years preparing the land.
 Infusions containing minerals and other plant ingredients to enrich and activate the soil are applied during this time period.
 To obtain the coveted Demeter endorsement, the farmer must do this special soil preparation for an additional year.